 Inside Housing has published The Paper Trail – a review of the failures in the system of building regulations in the build-up to the Grenfell Tower disaster.
 It follows a previous paper trail investigation, published in August, examining the build-up to the fire in Kensington and Chelsea.

-The investigation is split into three parts.
+This story is split into three sections.

 First, an examination of the guidance which appeared to permit the dangerous cladding used on Grenfell.